 Urbanization

 Global urbanisation is happening, with Africa and Asia experiencing the largest growth in urban populations.
-A nation's food system is shaped by urbanisation, which reduces dependency on agricultural area and lengthens food supply chains.
+A nation's food system is shaped by urbanisation, which reduces dependency on agricultural areas and lengthens food supply chains.
 By dilating the number of supermarkets in a given area, urbanisation alters the food environment.
 More stores can make more healthy and nutritious items, especially more highly processed foods, accessible.
 The demand for convenient foods, eating out, and higher salaries are all associated with urbanisation.
 Access to fresh, healthful food is scarce in many places, but fast food and highly processed foods are regrettably common.

 Politics and Leadership

 Food systems are influenced by a region's trade, nutrition, and agricultural policy.
-Economic policies pertaining to trade and agricultural subsidies may have an impact on the cost and accessibility of particular foods, which may then have an impact on dietary consumption.
+Economic policies about trade and agricultural subsidies may have an impact on the cost and accessibility of particular foods, which may then have an impact on dietary consumption.
 Governments can enact tax laws to deter people from consuming unhealthy foods like sugar-sweetened beverages and highly processed meals, or they can establish dietary standards to encourage people to eat healthily.
 To guarantee that there are enough resources to establish a sustainable food system, political determination and investment are required.

 Socio-Cultural Context

 Food preferences, meal preparation methods, and customs are all influenced by social and cultural traditions, which in turn affect diets.
 In some cultures, a person's food choices might reveal their social standing within the family or society.
-It's possible that foods linked to wealth status are more appealing.
+Foods linked to wealth status may be more appealing.
 Food has a major role in holidays and customs in the majority of nations.
 The transition to diets heavy in ultra-processed foods and reliance on fast food may be halted by strong cultural connections to traditional meals and meal customs.

-Challenges of global food system
+Challenges of the global food system

 Growing food demand and competition for resources like land, water, and energy that influence food availability are two problems facing global food systems.
 Resilience in global food systems is more important than ever in light of climate change and unanticipated shocks like a worldwide epidemic.
 Global food production and related trade have grown steadily since the 1950s, when food systems became more interconnected.
 This expansion has been fuelled by improvements in communications and transportation, as well as the removal of trade restrictions and agricultural tariffs.
-However, two major issues embrace the global food system's efficacy were nutrition and waste (Agrawal, 2021).
+However, two major issues that embrace the global food system's efficacy are nutrition and waste (Agrawal, 2021).

 Food waste occurs at every level of the food chain.
-Harvesting, transportation, storage, and processing all play a part to the loss of around 13.8% of food in supply chains.
+Harvesting, transportation, storage, and processing all play a part in the loss of around 13.8% of food in supply chains.
 However, it is difficult to assess how pricing strategy can minimise food waste due to a lack of scientific understanding and study on the price elasticity of food waste.
 The resources, land, and energy required to produce food are also wasted.
-From 2007 to 2016, forestry, agriculture, and other land uses counted for over 23% of all human induced greenhouse gas emissions.
+From 2007 to 2016, forestry, agriculture, and other land uses accounted for over 23% of all human-induced greenhouse gas emissions.
 In addition to farming and raising cattle, agriculture also contributes to emissions by clearing land for farming.
-More than, two billion people are affected by starvation wherein people lack key micronutrients.
-Apart from nutrient deficiency, approximately two billion people are obese and affected by chronic conditions such as type 2 diabetes, and cardiovascular diseases.
+More than two billion people are affected by starvation, wherein people lack key micronutrients.
+Apart from nutrient deficiency, approximately two billion people are obese and affected by chronic conditions such as type 2 diabetes and cardiovascular diseases.